Steelray Project Analyzer - User Guide

 Steelray Project Analyzer starts up in the Report Gallery view.
 The Report Gallery view offers a report cookbook.
 Simply click on the report you'd like to create.
 Once the report is selected and configured (if necessary), pick a project and you're ready to analyze!
 For more information, please see the Gallery View topic.

-Steelray Project Analyzer has a navigation feel similar to Microsoft Outlook.
-A list of items and folders are built on the left hand side.
-Clicking on the items in the navigation pane displays the appropriate settings for the item in the right-hand pane.
-The list on the left is grouped into two categories.
-Projects and Reports.
+Utilize the list of items and folders on the left side of the Steelray Project Analyzer window to navigate the application and view the appropriate settings for the item in the right-hand pane.
+The list on the left is grouped into two categories: Projects and Reports.
 One item from each group is required to perform an analysis.

 You can create and manage items in the list on the left using the right mouse button.
 For example, right clicking on Project file in the list would give properties and options for that specific file.
-The Analyze button in the bottom left section reports whether or not Steelray Project Analyzer can begin analyzing.
-In order to analyze your schedule, you must have at least one project and at least one report item added.
+The Analyze button in the bottom left section is enabled when Steelray Project Analyzer can begin analyzing.
+In order to analyze your schedule, you must have at least one project and at least one report item added and selected (checked).
 When these items are checked in the list, the Analyze button is enabled:

 When the Analyze button is clicked, the progress of the analysis is displayed in the right hand pane.
-Analysis can be cancelled at any time.
+Analysis can be cancelled at any time by clicking the Stop Analyzing button.

 When scoring completes, the selected reports will be displayed in the Scoring Analysis section.
-Click any of the hyperlinked report names to display that particular report.
+When the Show in Application option is the only selected output, the report will display when analysis is completed.
+If more than one output is selected, click any of the hyperlinked report names to display that particular report.

 [contents]